Structural, Energetic, Electronic, and Vibrational Properties of Boron-Substituted Tungsten Clusters: Acknowledgments

-\section{acknowledgments}
+In this work, the structural, electronic, and vibrational properties of small tungsten–boron clusters were systematically investigated using density functional theory (DFT) calculations employing the B3LYP exchange–correlation functional with the QZVP basis set.
+To explore possible structural configurations, the USPEX code interfaced with Gaussian was used to generate several isomeric structures for each cluster composition.
+From these generated configurations, the lowest-energy isomers were selected for detailed property calculations.
+The main objective of the study was to understand how the addition of boron atoms modifies the bonding, stability, and electronic behavior of tungsten clusters at the nanoscale.

+The calculated structures show that pure tungsten clusters mainly prefer compact metallic geometries.
+However, when boron atoms are introduced, noticeable structural changes occur because boron atoms are smaller and form stronger directional bonds.
+Boron atoms preferentially occupy edge or outer positions in the clusters and gradually form B-B linkages as their concentration increases.
+Consequently, the clusters become less symmetric and more distorted, with shorter W-B and B-B bond lengths compared to W-W bonds.

+These structural modifications strongly influence the electronic properties and stability of the clusters.
+The calculated binding energies show that boron addition improves the overall stability of the clusters.
+At the same time, the HOMO–LUMO energy gap and chemical hardness increase with increasing boron concentration, indicating that boron-rich clusters become electronically more stable with the reduction of chemical reactivity.
+Similarly, the increase in ionization potential together with the more negative chemical potential values suggests stronger electron binding in boron-containing clusters.

+The changes in bonding and electronic structure are also reflected in the eigenvalue spectra and vibrational behavior of the clusters.
+Boron substitution increases the separation between occupied and unoccupied electronic states, leading to enhanced electronic stabilization.
+In addition, the vibrational spectra gradually shift from low-frequency W-W vibrational modes in pure tungsten clusters to higher-frequency W-B and B-B vibrational modes in boron-rich systems.
+The appearance of these high-frequency modes reflects the increasing covalent character introduced by boron atoms.

+Overall, the results show that the addition of boron gradually increases the covalent character of tungsten clusters through the formation of stronger and more directional W–B and B b bonds.
+The improved stability of boron-rich clusters is mainly due to the formation of stronger W-B and B-B bonds, which also enhance chemical hardness and reduce chemical reactivity.
+Thus, boron acts as an important stabilizing element by significantly modifying the structural and electronic properties of tungsten clusters.
+These findings provide atomic-level insight into the bonding behavior and stability of tungsten–boron systems and may help in understanding the fundamental properties of boron-rich tungsten-based nanostructures and related tungsten boride materials.

+\section{Acknowledgments}

-One of us (BJN) gratefully acknowledges the National PARAM Supercomputing Facility~(NPSF), C-DAC, Pune, India, for providing access to high-performance computing resources that supported some part of this work.
-Additional computations were carried out on PARAM Rudra, the High-Performance Computing Facility at the Inter-University Accelerator Centre (IUAC), New Delhi.
-The authors sincerely appreciate the technical support and infrastructure provided by both institutions.
+One of us (B.J.N.) gratefully acknowledges the National PARAM Supercomputing Facility (NPSF), C-DAC, Pune, India, and PARAM Rudra at the Inter-University Accelerator Centre (IUAC), New Delhi, for providing high-performance computing resources and technical support for this work.
+The author also acknowledges the financial support from the Anusandhan National Research Foundation (ANRF) under the sanctioned project “ANRF PAIR IITB Hub” (Sanction Order No. ANRF/PAIR/2025/000017/PAIR).

-\section{CRediT authorship contribution statement}
+\section{Credit authorship contribution statement}